Dipole vs Bipole Speakers: What’s the Difference?

 Bipole Speakers Offer an Interesting Hybrid Approach for Listening

-Bipole surround speaker utilize drivers which are wired in phase with the opposite pair.
-That means that a bipole speaker creates a diffuse sound, but lacks the dramatic null of dipole speaker whose drivers are wired at least partially out of phase with one another.
+Bipole surround speaker utilizes drivers which are wired in phase with the opposite pair.
+That means that a bipole speaker creates a diffuse sound, but lacks the dramatic null of a dipole speaker whose drivers are wired at least partially out of phase with one another.
 When the sounds of both drivers in a bipole speaker converge, they don’t cancel each other out.
 In a dipole configuration, the central area of the speaker gets a diffuse sound caused by the off-axis summed response of the two in-phase drivers.

 If you listen to a lot of music, or you can’t position the speakers exactly perpendicular to the listening position, then bipole speakers are for you.
 They produce excellent diffuse sound when placed on a rear wall, and they are my go-to choice when I can’t get the exact placement I need in a home theater.